mDIS and Yii2 PHP Classes

 classes contain boilerplate code for each table attribute.
 The classes use

-that contains methods that would otherwise identical in every base search class.
+that contains methods that would otherwise be identical in every base search class.

 If you do not like this code and you need to modify how records of a data model can be searched for, you should override some of the methods in the derived search model class (i.e. CoreCoreSearch.php